DavidLPearce/AvoidAttract/README.md

 head(KScams_dat)

 # Formating DateTime column, critical for the functions to work
+# Note: if you are using a different dataset make sure to adjust the format accordingly.
 KScams_dat$DateTime  <- as.POSIXct(KScams_dat$DateTime ,  tryFormats = "%m/%d/%Y %H:%M:%OS")

 # Using the AAR function to investigate white-tailed deer and coyote interactions